swansonk14/SyntheMol/README.md

 ## Combinatorial chemical space

-SyntheMol is currently designed to use 139,493 building blocks (137,656 unique molecules) and 13 chemical reactions from the [Enamine REAL Space](https://enamine.net/compound-collections/real-compounds/real-space-navigator), which can produce over 30 billion molecules.
+SyntheMol is currently designed to use 139,493 building blocks (137,656 unique molecules) and 13 chemical reactions from the [Enamine REAL Space](https://enamine.net/compound-collections/real-compounds/real-space-navigator), which can produce over 30 billion molecules (30,330,025,259).
 However, an alternate combinatorial chemical space can optionally be used by replacing the building blocks and chemical reactions as follows.

 **Building blocks:** Replace `data/building_blocks.csv` with a custom file containing the building blocks.
 The file should be a CSV file with a header row and two columns: `smiles` and `ID`.
 The `smiles` column should contain the SMILES string for each building block, and the `ID` column should contain a unique ID for each building block.